The Science of Culture.

 From this simple evolutionary algorithm emerges the phenomenon we call creativity, as: some of the new units will be better-adapted to their environment.

-These units spread further and faster, than do other, competing units.
+These creative units of culture spread further and faster, than do other, competing units.

 The units, that the algorithm (and thus: selection) operates on can be in Biology (e.g.: gene, DNA, cell, organism, group) or, in Culture (e.g.: a word, a phrase, a clause, a sentence, a paragraph, a section, a chapter, a book, a (literary) genre, a library, etc.)

-The evolutionary algorithm (selection, variation, transmission) underpins all the domains; see Cosmic Evolution: The Rise of Complexity in Nature (Chaisson 2001) for more detail if desired
+This evolutionary algorithm (Selection, Variation, Transmission) underpins all of the domains; see Cosmic Evolution: The Rise of Complexity in Nature (Chaisson 2001) for more detail if desired

 There are many kinds of selection: 3 kinds of natural selection, and also, artificial, sexual, and unconscious selection.

 So, human culture (i.e., units of culture – memes: ideas, processes, products) and both the creative (canon) and uncreative ones (arcive) can be studied in a consilient manner, using the scientific method.

 It should also be noted: Evolutionary Culturology (2017) arose from Velikovsky’s (2016) Ph.D, and thus – consilient Communication Studies, and Information Science and Technology, and, is NOT connected with: